d-morrison/IntroStatActivities/_book/10-A15-inference-2cat_test-theory.md

 \vspace{0.3in}

-3. Calculate the conditional proportion of those who did not wearhelmets that had a head injury.
+3. Calculate the conditional proportion of those who did not wear helmets that had a head injury.
 Use appropriate notation with clear subscripts.
 \vspace{0.3in}

 4. Calculate the summary statistic for this study.
 Use helmet use (`Yes`) minus no helmet use (`No`) as the order of subtraction.